martybillingsley/tinkRworks/cryptography1/README.md

 * What happens if you mix uppercase and lowercase letters?

 {% next %}
+# Write Caesar Cipher Function
-# Try writing a function to encrypt a message using the Caesar cipher:
+Try writing a function to encrypt a message using the Caesar cipher.
 Call the function `encrypt()`.
 It should take in a message and a shift.
 It should return the encrypted message.
 <br>
 A good place to start is to write a function to encrypt a single letter.
 Call this function `encryptLetter()`.
 It should take in a letter and a shift, and return the encrypted letter.
 The `encrypt()` function can call `encryptLetter()` over and over.